chris-stytch/pages-plugins/packages/google-chat/README.md

 # [TODO WIP!]
 Google Chat

-This plugin creates a Google Chat bot which can respond to messages.
+This Plugin creates a Google Chat bot which can respond to messages.
 It also includes an API for interacting with Google Chat (e.g. for creating messages) without the invocation having to be a response to an incoming message.
 This API is useful for situations where you want no user input e.g. alerts.

 ## Installation